causalpathlab/picasa/README.md

-# PICASA - Pairwise Interactions of single Cells with Approximate Spatial Alignment
+# SAILR - Spatial Alignment of single-cell by Interpretive contrastive LeaRning